petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     # remove all modules in the download cache: $GOPATH/pkg/mod
     go clean --modcache

+To visualize a `go mod graph` a tool like `modgv` can be used:

+    go mod graph | modgv | dot -Tsvg -o /tmp/d.svg && xdg-open /tmp/d.svg

 If you find a need to rely on a particular commit or tag, just do: